auth0-samples/auth0-vue-samples/README.md

 # Auth0 Vue.js Samples

 These samples demonstrate how to add authentication to a Vue.js application with Auth0.
+Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.

 ## Embedded Integration Samples